-Located at the Northwestern tip of Oregon, right at the mouth of the Columbia, Astoria is a popular tourist location for its breweries, seafood, and connection to beloved childhood movies.
-Its storied history includes the indigenous people of the Clatsop and Chinook tribes, Lewis and Clark, John Jacob Astor, and socialist, Scandinavian cannery workers.
-Today its food and drink scene is booming, especially with its twin, ever-expanding (though occasionally collapsing) breweries Buoy and Fort George.
-The town runs seafood heavy, thanks to its close access to the Pacific and the Columbia, but there are plenty of other options as well, including a surprisingly robust sandwich scene.
+Located at the Northwestern tip of Oregon where the Columbia River meets the Pacific Ocean, Astoria is a food-lover’s favorite for its breweries, seafood, and growing food cart scene.
+Its storied history includes the indigenous people of the Clatsop and Chinook tribes, Lewis and Clark, John Jacob Astor, and Finnish socialists that revolutionized the fish processing industry in its heyday.
+Today the canneries are more about beer, especially with Astoria’s ever-expanding (though occasionally collapsing) breweries Buoy and Fort George.